IT-Academy-Social-Projects-KRV/CodeArena/README.md

 # CodeArena-Django

 CodeArena is a web application for coders to increase their knowledge of the programming language by solving tasks, which gives the opportunity to find their first job.
-This repository includes a back-end, that send responses for front-end.
+This repository includes a back-end and front-end as well.

 ## About Project

-This project is being developed by SoftServe trainees as part of a Python and web development training course at IT Academy.
+This project is being developed by SoftServe trainees as part of Python and web development training course at IT Academy.
 The main goals of this project are to give opportunity for:
 * coders to improve their knowledge of programming languages ​​by solving tasks, raise their rating, discuss tasks, add their own and find their first job;
 * recruiters to post vacancies, create competitions and select the best coders for recruitment.